Utility Bills Getting You Down?

 How to Check the Energy Efficiency of Your Home

-While we highly (and humbly) recommend that you have us at Northwest Weatherization come out to your home for an energy audit, there are a few things that you can do to check the energy efficiency of your home.
+While we highly (and humbly) recommend that you have us at Northwest Weatherization come out to your home for an insulation audit, there are a few things that you can do to check the energy efficiency of your home.

 Locate Air Leaks